Store Hours

 Protect Your Garden With Mulch

 Finish your flower bed with compost and mulch.
-Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Compost and mulch can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster stronger plants that bear more flowers and fruit.
+Mulch keeps your soil moist and controls weeds.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your patio or balcony.
 Shop for the fertilizer, seeds, and soil you need in the aisles of your Titusville Garden Center, online, or on our mobile app.
 Let's get growing together.

 200 N Courtenay Pkwy